margaretmf/margaretmf.github.io/creativewriting.md

 * A Study on How to Use Art to Share History
 * A Study on how Christianity influences music
 * A Global Study on Civil Wars in Countries in an Era of Globalization
+* A Study on the History of Maps

 <br>